Speech Recognition Accuracy Measures

 W indicates the total number of words to be recognized.

-Ws is the number of words which were substituted (the result replaced a word in the transcription with another word).
+Ws is the number of words that were substituted (the result replaced a word in the transcription with another word).

 Wi is the number of words inserted (a word was added that was not in the transcription).